cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Limitations
 ###########

-    * Cilium's BPF kube-proxy replacement currently cannot be used with :ref:`encryption`.
+    * Cilium's eBPF kube-proxy replacement currently cannot be used with :ref:`encryption`.
-    * Cilium's BPF kube-proxy replacement relies upon the :ref:`host-services` feature which uses BPF cgroup hooks to implement the service translation.
-The getpeername(2) hook address translation in BPF is only available for v5.8 kernels.
+    * Cilium's eBPF kube-proxy replacement relies upon the :ref:`host-services` feature which uses eBPF cgroup hooks to implement the service translation.
+The getpeername(2) hook address translation in eBPF is only available for v5.8 kernels.
 It is known to currently not work with libceph deployments.
-    * Cilium's BPF kube-proxy acceleration in XDP can only be used in a single device setup as a "one-legged" / hairpin load balancer scenario.
+    * Cilium's eBPF kube-proxy acceleration in XDP can only be used in a single device setup as a "one-legged" / hairpin load balancer scenario.
 In case of a multi-device environment, where auto-detection selects more than a single device to expose NodePort, the option ``global.devices=eth0`` must be specified in helm in order to work, where ``eth0``